 \section{Introduction}

-The past year has witnessed great breakthroughs in deep learning research and applications, with Stable Diffusion~\cite{rombach2022high}, ChatGPT~\cite{OMS}, and SAM~\cite{kirillov2023segment} as representative examples.
+The past year has witnessed significant breakthroughs in deep learning research and applications, with Stable Diffusion~\cite{rombach2022high}, ChatGPT~\cite{OMS}, and SAM~\cite{kirillov2023segment} as representative examples.
 Practitioners have realized that the quality of data used to fuel AI systems is critical in unlocking their full potential.
-Unfortunately, real-world scenarios often present us with mislabeled, duplicated, or biased data.
-As a result, it is paramount to develop methods that can prioritize \emph{valuable} training data to enable more efficient modeling training and even improved model convergence.
+Unfortunately, real-world scenarios often present mislabeled, duplicated, or biased data.
+As a result, it is paramount to develop methods that can prioritize \emph{valuable} training data to enable more efficient model training and even improved model convergence.

 Data selection for accelerating the training of deep models is gaining increasing interest.
 Some studies, such as curriculum learning, advocate prioritizing \emph{easy} samples in the early training stages~\cite{bengio2009curriculum}, but these samples quickly become redundant once they have been learned, making continued training on them a waste of time.
 On the other hand, online batch selection methods~\cite{loshchilov2015online,katharopoulos2018not,jiang2019accelerating} prioritize \emph{hard} samples with high training loss or gradient norm to avoid duplicate training.
 Nevertheless, in practice, the hardness of samples often arises from pathologies such as improper annotations, inherent ambiguity, or unusual patterns, rendering it problematic to prioritize such samples~\cite{mindermann2022prioritized}.